-Highlights of our FY2024 executive compensation program include the following:
+Highlights of our FY2025 executive compensation program include the following:

 Our NEOs' total compensation is comprised of a mix of base salary, annual short-term cash incentive compensation, and long-term incentive equity awards, as well as certain benefits.
-The graph to the right illustrates the Chief Executive Officer's total compensation for fiscal years 2020 through 2024 in comparison with the Company's stock performance.
+The graph to the right illustrates the Chief Executive Officer's total compensation for fiscal years 2021 through 2025 in comparison with the Company's stock performance.
 For additional detail see also the section below titled "Performance-Based Incentive Compensation".

 (1) Total compensation is calculated using the same methodology as in the Summary Compensation Table.
-Additional detail regarding the compensation paid to our Chief Executive Officer during fiscal year 2024 is provided in the Summary Compensation Table provided on page 65.
+Additional detail regarding the compensation paid to our Chief Executive Officer during fiscal year 2025 is provided in the Summary Compensation Table provided on page 61.

-In reviewing the fiscal year 2024 base salaries, the Compensation Committee approved annual base salary adjustments ranging from 0% to 6% for our NEOs for performance on the execution of several business initiatives and on the successful integration of the Precoat Metals business segment into the Company's operations, market growth initiatives, reducing debt, optimizing working capital and reducing inventories.
-See also the table on page 53 regarding adjustments to the NEOs base salaries.
+In reviewing the fiscal year 2025 base salaries, the Compensation Committee approved annual base salary adjustments ranging from 3% to 4% for our NEOs for performance on the execution of several business initiatives including reducing debt, redeeming the Series A Convertible Preferred Stock, optimizing working capital and completing the construction of the Company's new greenfield site in Washington, Missouri.

-For fiscal year 2024, our NEOs continued to receive a substantial portion of their compensation in the form of equity compensation.
-Fifty percent (50%) of the total equity awards are at risk because they vest only if certain performance metrics are met which are tied to the Company's total shareholder return ("TSR") relative to the TSR generated by its industry peer group companies over a three-year performance cycle.
+For fiscal year 2025, our NEOs continued to receive a substantial portion of their compensation in the form of equity compensation.
+Fifty percent (50%) of the total equity awards are at risk because they vest only if certain performance metrics are met which are tied to the Company's total shareholder return ("TSR") relative to the TSR generated by its industry peer group companies over a three-year performance period and return on invested capital ("ROIC") for performance share units granted in fiscal year 2025.
 Half of the annual equity awards are in the form of performance share units ("PSUs") and the other half are in the form of time vested Restricted Stock Units ("RSUs").
-The time vested RSUs provide retention value, and the PSUs drive total shareholder returns relative to AZZ's executive compensation industry peer group.
-The charts below show the elements of compensation that comprised the mix of total direct compensation for Mr. Ferguson and the average mix of total direct compensation for the other NEOs.
-The charts illustrate that approximately 78% of Mr. Ferguson's total direct compensation and 67% of the average total direct compensation for the other active NEOs was tied to the Company's financial performance, which aligns their interests with the Company's shareholders.
-The total direct compensation illustrated in the charts below does not include perquisites, retirement and other benefits.
+The time vested RSUs provide retention value, and the PSUs drive total shareholder returns relative to AZZ's executive compensation industry peer group and measures how effectively we generate returns on invested capital.
+The charts below show the elements of compensation that comprise the mix of total direct compensation for Mr. Ferguson and the average mix of total direct compensation for the other active NEOs.
+The charts illustrate that approximately 82% of Mr. Ferguson's total direct compensation and 68% of the average total direct compensation for the other active NEOs was tied to the Company's financial performance, which aligns their interests with the Company's shareholders.
+The total direct compensation illustrated in the charts below does not include perquisites, one-time cash or equity bonuses, retirement and other benefits.

-Fiscal Year 2024 Total Direct Compensation Mix
+Fiscal Year 2025 Total Direct Compensation Mix

-Named Executive Officer Percent of Fiscal Year 2024 Pay At Risk
+(Active) Named Executive Officer Percent of Fiscal Year 2025 Pay At Risk

-Thomas E. Ferguson 78%
+Thomas E. Ferguson 82%

-Philip Schlom 65%
+Jason Crawford 69%

-Tara Mackey 65%
+Tara D. Mackey 68%

-Kurt Russell 67%
+Kurt Russell 69%

-Bryan Stovall 69%
+Bryan Stovall 68%

-Messrs.
-Ferguson, Schlom and Russell each have an employment agreement with the Company.
-All of our NEOs are employed at will and are expected to demonstrate exceptional personal performance and leadership in order to continue serving as a member of the executive management team.
+All of our active NEOs are employed at will and are expected to demonstrate exceptional personal performance and leadership in order to continue serving as a member of the executive management team.

-For fiscal year 2024, payments earned under the Company's Senior Management Bonus Plan ("STI Plan") were above target for the NEOs, aligning compensation with the Company's annual performance.
+For fiscal year 2025, payments earned under the Company's Senior Management Bonus Plan ("STI Plan") were above target for the NEOs, aligning compensation with the Company's annual performance.

-On the last day of fiscal year 2024, the three-year performance cycle for the PSUs that were granted to our NEOs on May 4, 2021 (the "FY2022 PSUs"), concluded.
-The payout on the FY2022 PSUs was determined based upon the Company's TSR relative to the TSR of its executive compensation industry peer group over the three-year performance cycle, giving effect to any dividends paid during such period.
+On the last day of fiscal year 2025, the three-year performance period for the PSUs that were granted to our NEOs on May 9, 2022 (the "FY2023 PSUs"), concluded.
+The payout on the FY2023 PSUs was determined based upon the Company's TSR relative to the TSR of its executive compensation industry peer group over the three-year performance period, giving effect to any dividends paid during such period.
 TSR is defined as: